 const original = getExternalStoreMessages(threadMessage);

 bindExternalStoreMessage is a no-op if the target already has a bound message.
-It mutates the target object in place.
+It mutates the target in place.

 messages,